Recipes

 Add the egg and beat it smooth.
 Then add the water and molasses, beating them in and scraping the bowl.

-Add the dry ingredients to the molasses mixture, beating on low and then medium until the dough forms.
+Add the dry ingredients to the molasses mixture, beating on low, then medium, until the dough forms.
 Add the candied ginger.

-Using a 1 Tablespoon disher, make balls and roll them in the remaining 2 tablespoons of sugar.
-Place the cookies 2 inches apart on an ungreased cookie sheet and flatten slightly.
+Using a 1 Tablespoon disher, make balls and roll them in the remaining two tablespoons of sugar.
+Place the cookies 2 inches apart on an ungreased cookie sheet, then flatten them slightly (use a small glass bottom).

 Bake for 10 minutes in the preheated oven (they may need up to 2 extra minutes, tops should look set).